n0npax/lime-comb/README.md

 ### Command line tools

 What was the syntax for `gpg`?
 Should I use `base64` or `armor mode`?
+Can I trust Jamie uploaded this particular key?
 It's not your problem anymore, we will do it for you.
-The only thing you need to know is receiver email and message itself.
+The only thing you need to know is receiver email.

 #### Smart defaults
 We are offering flexible solution with 2 main default profiles.